 The annual Zombiewalk in Toronto is an amazing event for photographers.
 In no other public situation are so many people willing and eager to have their photos taken.
-I’m always impressed with the creativity these zombies put into their costumes, everything from subversively comical to classy.
+I’m always impressed with the creativity these zombies put into their costumes, everything from subversively comical to classy to terrifying.

-For this photoshoot, I purposely underexposed each photo, then treated each photo with HDR (high dynamic range) processing for a dark and gritty effect.
+For this photoshoot, I purposely underexposed each photo by 2/3 stop, then treated each photo with HDR (high dynamic range) processing for a dark and gritty effect.

 My favourite zombies include the Mickey Mouse zombie, the Charlie Chaplin zombie, and the 8-bit zombies.